yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/rook-operator.md

 ---
-title: Rook Yugabyte DB operator
+title: Rook operator
 linkTitle: Rook operator
-description: Rook Yugabyte DB operator
+description: Rook operator
 menu:
   latest:
     identifier: rook-operator
     parent: deploy-kubernetes
     weight: 624
+isTocNested: true
+showAsideToc: true
 ---

 [Rook](https://rook.io) is an open source, cloud-native storage orchestrator for Kubernetes, providing the platform, framework, and support that can turn Yugabyte DB clusters into self-managing, self-scaling, and self-healing storage services.
 Rook automates storage-layer tasks, including deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.

-The [Rook Yugabyte DB operator](https://rook.io/docs/rook/v1.1/yugabytedb.html) is a custom controller that uses Custom Resource Definition (CRD) to extend the Kubernetes API and automate deploying, scaling, and managing Yugabyte DB clusters.
+The [Rook operator](https://rook.io/docs/rook/v1.1/yugabytedb.html) is a custom controller that uses Custom Resource Definition (CRD) to extend the Kubernetes API and automate deploying, scaling, and managing Yugabyte DB clusters.
 Based on the  _desired state_ that you specified in the CRD, the Rook operator observes (watching for changes in state and health), analyzes (comparing current to desired state), and acts (applying changes to the cluster) to maintain the desired state.
 For details, see [Yugabyte DB Cluster CRD](https://rook.io/docs/rook/v1.1/yugabytedb-cluster-crd.html)

 ## Before you begin